katemaks/Kultra-Mega-Stores-Inventory-PROJECT/README.md

 # Kultra-Mega-Stores-Inventory-PROJECT
-This is a complete Analysis documentation on the project Kultra-Mega-Stores-Inventory with Digital Skillup Africa.
+This is a complete Analysis documentation on the project Kultra-Mega-Stores-Inventory with Digital Skillup Africa (DSA).

-I have learnt quite a number of things ranging from Ms Excel to SQL and now to my Portfolio Building
+This is my first project as a practical handson to validate the extent of the understanding of the classes i had with DSA.
+From the training, I find SQL classes most easier followed by Power-BI and this gives me the confidence to start with the SQL project first.

 ## Project Topic: E commerce Sales Analysis